prototypefund/reproducible-website/_docs/definition.md

 build results that are the desired primary output.

 ## Explanations
-**Source code** is usually a version control checkout at a specific revision or a source code archive.
+**Source code** is usually a checkout from version control at a specific revision or a source code archive.

 **Relevant attributes of the build environment** would usually include dependencies